-Steamboats in Advertisements, Page 2
+Steamboats in Advertisements, page 2

 This is the graphic portion of an 1890's color lithograph "No. 536" from Donaldson in Cincinnati.
 The red letters above and below (cropped out here) promoted the Stony Creek steamboat recreation pier at New Altona Beach.
 An "Ideal Picnic Resort."
 Apparently this was in New York state someplace where I'm sure the boats did not resemble our favorites but the graphic is pretty nice.
 The generic boat has no name though it resembles the CINCINATTI.
 The artist eliminated the swinging stage on the port side, probably to keep it from being cropped by the oval vignette.
 The image area is about 27 inches square.

 Attached is a scan of a detail of a steamboat from a magazine ad that I bought on eBay taken from an undated magazine, probably four or five decades old.
+See below for full ad.

 At first I thought Rice-Stix was some kind of snack food but turned out the company was a big St. Louis dry goods wholesaler.